tjnewton/sigpig/README.md

 ```

 ### sigpig.core.figures generates various figures:
+Figures are either generated from objects, like numpy arrays and Obspy Streams, or from files via a list of file paths.

-Time series and spectrogram plotting
+Time series and spectrogram plotting from files:
 ```
 # define dates of interest
 doi = UTCDateTime("2016-09-26T09:28:00.0Z") # period start